Ginseng: Animal feed

-Research, traditional medicine, and phytochemicals
+Effectiveness

+Clinical research

 Although ginseng has been used in traditional medicine for centuries, there is no good evidence from clinical research that it causes any improvement of health or lowers the risk of any disease.
 Research indicates there are no confirmed effects on memory, fatigue, menopause symptoms, or insulin response in people with mild diabetes.
 A 2021 review indicated that ginseng had "only trivial effects on erectile function or satisfaction with intercourse compared to placebo".

+Phytochemicals

+Phytochemical constituents include steroid saponins known as ginsenosides, as well as polyacetylenes, polysaccharides, peptidoglycans, and polyphenols, among other compounds.

-Although the roots are used in traditional Chinese medicine, the leaves and stems contain larger quantities of the phytochemicals than the roots, and are easier to harvest.
-The constituents include steroid saponins known as ginsenosides, as well as polyacetylenes, polysaccharides, peptidoglycans, and polyphenols, among other compounds.
+Although the roots are used in traditional Chinese medicine, the leaves and stems contain larger quantities of the signature phytochemicals than the roots, and are easier to harvest.

+Plant tissue culture has also been used to produce a fast-growing biomass, an alternative to naturally-formed ginseng root.
+The hairy-root approach using Rhizobium rhizogenes produces higher levels of signature phytochemicals such as ginsenosides compared to the suspended cell and adventitious root approaches.

-FDA warning letters
+FDA and warning letters

+Ginseng supplements are not subjected to the same pre-market approval process in the US by the Food and Drug Administration (FDA) as pharmaceutical drugs.

+FDA mandates that manufacturers must ensure the safety of their ginseng supplements before marketing, without the necessity to substantiate the safety and efficacy of these supplements in a pre-market scenario.

+The FDA has classified ginseng as "generally recognized as safe" (GRAS), indicating its general tolerability in adult populations.

 As of 2019, the United States FDA and Federal Trade Commission have issued numerous warning letters to manufacturers of ginseng dietary supplements for making false claims of health or anti-disease benefits, stating that the "products are not generally recognized as safe and effective for the referenced uses" and are illegal as unauthorized "new drugs" under federal law.